 Some products are easier to turn into games than others.
 For instance, anyone selling video games or consoles can set up a gaming area.
 If it’s not so clear how to turn your product into a game, you may need to get creative.

 If you’re selling beauty products, have a guessing game where the winner wins a free makeover.
-Try a prize golfing putt experience to win a prize.
+Try a golfing putt experience to win a prize.
 Or simply roll a huge dice to win a competition.

 If games aren’t appropriate to your brand, try a unique experience instead.